eupnea-project/linux-kernels/README.md

 <p align="center">
-Configuration files and a build system for running mainline linux on chromebooks with depthcharged.
-Currently only used on breath.
+Build system for mainline linux on chromebooks with depthcharge.
 </p>